duongtd23/HB-PQ-TLS12-analysis/no-client-auth/README.md

 Most predicates in module `PROP-FULLHS` are proven with respect to (wrt) `PROP-FULLHS`, i.e., regardless of case (i) or (ii).
 Some others are proven separately wrt module `PROP-FULLHS-PQSAFE` and wrt module `PROP-FULLHS-CLSAFE`, i.e., they are proven separately for case (i) (see folder `full-hs`) and case (ii) (see folder `pq-unsafe/full-hs`).

-The auxiliary lemmas defined can be divided into four subsets (check our paper for their description):
+The auxiliary lemmas defined can be divided into four subsets (check our paper for their descriptions):
 - Secrecy helper lemmas.
 - Authentication helper lemmas.
 - Lemmas concerning the set of used secrets.
 - Lemmas concerning the intruder knowledge.

-### 3. `properties-abbr-hs.cafe`:
+#### 3. `properties-abbr-hs.cafe`
 Specification of security properties with respect to the abbreviated handshake and the lemmas to prove them.

 The properties taken into verification are as follows: